Perform the indicated operations on the following ... | Channels for Pearson+

 17. Graphing Complex Numbers / Graphing Complex Numbers / Problem 2

-Perform the indicated operations on the following complex numbers and express the answer in standard form.
+Perform the indicated operations on the following complex numbers and have the answer in standard form.

 A